 “Housing is the foundation that people who have experienced homelessness need to build well-being and regain stability,” says Jo Kathryn Quinn, president and CEO of Caritas.
 “Drastically increasing the number of deeply affordable apartment homes is a key component to ending homelessness.
 Espero Austin at Rutland is a major step toward this solution.
 It means that 171 people will no longer be forced to live in a tent on our streets but have a safe place to call home and become a part of our community again.”

-The Vecino Group and Caritas of Austin will break ground to begin construction this summer and we anticipate leasing the apartments by the fall of 2022.
+The Vecino Group and Caritas of Austin will break ground to begin construction this summer and we anticipate leasing the apartments by the spring of 2023.